Second Folio

+Background and conception

-The major partners in the First Folio had passed from the publishing scene by the time of the Second Folio: William Jaggard—official printer to the city of London (17 December 1610)—had died in 1623, and his son Isaac died in 1627.
-Edward Blount, the third major partner, had sold his rights to Shakespearean plays to Robert Allot in 1630, and then died in 1632.
-Allot thus became the prime mover in the creation of the Second Folio.
+The major partners in the First Folio had passed from the publishing scene by the time of the Second Folio: William Jaggard—official printer to the city of London (17 December 1610)—had died in 1623, and his son Isaac in 1627.
+Edward Blount, the third major partner, had sold his rights to Shakespearean plays to Robert Allot in 1630 and died in 1632.
+Allot was the prime mover in the creation of the Second Folio.
 The two minor partners in the First Folio, William Aspley and John Smethwick, continued as partners in the Second Folio syndicate; Aspley owned the rights to Much Ado About Nothing and Henry IV, Part 2, while Smethwick owned the rights to Love's Labour's Lost, Romeo and Juliet, Hamlet, and The Taming of the Shrew.
 Allot, Aspley, and Smethwick were joined by two other publishers: Richard Hawkins and Richard Meighen.
-(Hawkins owned the rights to Othello, while Meighen owned the rights to The Merry Wives of Windsor.)
+Hawkins owned the rights to Othello, while Meighen owned the rights to The Merry Wives of Windsor.